jaymagrob/sei-project-4/README.md

 * User API was sending too much information and need to be serialized.
 * Users of other boards could add comments.
-* Register needed better validation as none emails could be added to email
+* Register needed better validation as none emails could be added to an email.

-## Reflection and Future improvements
+## Reflection

+### Wins

-Overall, I was pleased with the outcome of my project.
-I had planned a SQL backend and knew how every model would connect with each other.
-There were no referencing circles or issue with nested serializers.
+* Clear plan was created so the backend development was faster than expected.
+I had planned a SQL backend and knew how every model would connect.
+* There were no referencing circles or issue with nested serializers.
+* App built in 7 days was an MVP and had some extra features.

+### Challenges

+* Feature scope was a problem.
+As I'd managed to make the backend to time, I added more features instead of moving onto the frontend and building an MVP.
-I have leart a lot but I am now more aware of my own limitations.
-I had too many plans and ideas for a one person person with a 7 day time limit.
-In the end I had to scrape some of the backend to focus on making that I did have on the frontend work in all situations.
+* In the end, I had to scrape some of the backend to focus on making that I did have on the frontend work in all situations.
+* There's a bug when selecting a user that sometimes happens and is hard to isolate.
+This was discovered by a user and I am finding it hard to recreate what they did or why it happened.

+### Future Improvements

-I would have liked to implement testing for both the Django backend and the React frontend, to build on what I had done in terms of back end development testing in Insomnia.
+* I would have liked to implement testing for both the Django backend and the React frontend, to build on what I had done in terms of back end development testing in Insomnia.

-There are 7 models in my backend but not all of them made it into the frontend of the project.
-I had an ambitous plan and did not factor a bluffer for issues that could occur.
+* There are 7 models in my backend but not all of them made it into the frontend of the project.
+I had an ambitious plan and did not factor a bluffer for issues that could occur.
 It is due to this that task history is missing, task comments are missing and
+* I would have liked to of used WebSocket instead of HTTP requests for minor changes to a project to reduce overhead.